 - Omega 3 & 6 Fatty Acids

 Hemp is also a great source of cannabidiol (CBD), the non-intoxicating cannabinoid that naturally promotes balance and wellness by supporting the body’s endocannabinoid system.
+When looking for the benefits be sure to find CBD oil vs hemp oil.
 Medical Marijuana, Inc. CBD oil products – including our pure CBD oil, CBD capsules, and CBD vape oil — are derived from superior sources of non-GMO hemp.

 Hemp’s incredible nutritional content is why hemp-based foods and supplements have become a popular choice for many consumers.